youngstone/Hunting4Patents/README.md

 1. Search Engine
 	- Tool: Natural Language Processing
 	- Features: tf-idf vectors
-	- How: calculate similarity score weighted by title, abstract, and claims
+	- How: calculate similarity score weighted by title, abstract, and claims, and return the patents with highest similarity

 2. Ranking
 	- Tool: network and PageRank
 	- Features: all-time citations
-	- How: clean 1 level forward citation for each patent, then calculate the PageRank by either using graphlab package or solving eigen-problem of the transition matrix
+	- How: get 1 level depth forward citation for each patent, then calculate the PageRank by either using graphlab package or solving eigen-problem of the transition matrix

 3. Predictor of Early Expiration
 	- Tool: feature engineering
 	- Features: backward patent citations, backward non-patent citaitons, ratio of backward citations made by inventor to made by patent examiner, semantic analysis, post issuance records
 	- How: convert features into numerics and build a Random Forrest Classifier with sklearn.
-Train the model with already expired patent data.
+Train the model with already expired patent data (early expiration and natural expiration).
 Use GridSearch to find the best estimator.
 Then make predictions for current live patents.

+# Product

+[Live Web App](http://ec2-52-10-83-141.us-west-2.compute.amazonaws.com/) (Now available for pharmaceutical patents search)

 # Workflow